Rules & Regulations

 After receiving all required documents, the Festival Committee will evaluate and send the decision to the orchestra accordingly.
 If the evaluation is positive, an official invitation letter will be sent out to the orchestra and the participation of the orchestra at the festival is banding to the orchestra.

-* please note that the application materials will not be returned.
+* Please note that the application materials will not be returned.

-Staying during the festival in Vienna:
+Staying during the festival in Sydney:

-To ensure the smooth run of the festival and to ensure the orchestra will be always on time at the events of the Festival, the participating orchestra has to take the travelling package provided by our appointed travelling agencies and co-operating partners for its whole stay during the festival period in Vienna.
+To ensure the smooth run of the festival and to ensure the orchestra will be always on time at the events of the Festival, the participating orchestra has to take the travelling package provided by our appointed travelling agencies and co-operating partners for its whole stay during the festival period in Sydney.
 Please get in touch with our appointed travelling agencies on our website under “contact” and ask for their service offer.

 Other Travelling costs: